outscale/oapi-cli/README.md

 oapi-cli is pre-packaged for Linux as a standalone AppImage.

     Download oapi-cli-x86_64.AppImage from latest version in releases.
-    Allow file to be executed by running chmod a+x osc-cli-x86_64.AppImage Run osc-cli: ./osc-cli-x86_64.AppImage
+    Allow file to be executed by running chmod a+x oapi-cli-x86_64.AppImage Run oapi-cli: ./oapi-cli-x86_64.AppImage

-Optionally, you can install it for all users: sudo mv osc-cli-x86_64.AppImage /usr/local/bin/osc-cli and just run osc-cli.
+Optionally, you can install it for all users: sudo mv oapi-cli-x86_64.AppImage /usr/local/bin/oapi-cli and just run oapi-cli. (as long as /usr/local/bin/ is in your PATH environement variable)

 if you have this error (or one similar about fuse):